-Secondly, the amount of pages available may not have been adequate for some people.
+Secondly, the number of pages available may not have been adequate for some people.
 It’s all open to interpretation in my mind.

-To clarify I would suggest to check out the 7-day free trial.
+To clarify I would suggest checking out the 7-day free trial.
 See what this site has to offer you and whether it can help you with your genealogy research.

-And please note if you are afraid of being charged then please cancel your trial before the 7 days has expired.
+And please note if you are afraid of being charged then please cancel your trial before the 7 days have expired.

 But do I recommend Newspapers.com?

-These two points prove how valuable a resource that it can be to discovering your ancestors and telling their story.
+These two points prove how valuable a resource that it can be to discover your ancestors and tell their stories.

 If you decide to subscribe to this newspaper archive then please come back and let me know what you think of it.
 I would love to hear how it is working for you.